Updates On Infection and Deaths Of Coronavirus and COVID-19 Has Moved, But General Details Remain On This Page

 Persons who develop symptoms after close contact with someone infected with COVID-19 should contact their healthcare provider, and persons with the illness should follow CDC guidance on how to prevent transmission to others.

-Currently there are no antivirals or vaccines that mainstream medicine has available for this virus and they are suggesting supportive care if someone has contracted the virus.
-However, I would suggest that prevention is the best way to approach this.
+I would suggest that prevention is the best way to approach this.
 This time of year there are many viruses that are contagious in public areas.
 Follow the suggestions I listed above from WHO.
 To protect yourself from viruses, wear a mask when in public if you do not want to get any or them, including this virus.
 (Masks are currently in short supply.)
 Don’t touch your fingers to your face.
 When you get home, wash your hands immediately.
-If you like, carry alcohol based hand cloths with you.
+Better yet, carry alcohol based hand cloths with you.
 Watch out for those wipes with chemicals on them, they have their own hazards.
 Additionally, support your immune system and general health.

 Traditional Chinese Medicine